Consumer Medicine Information

 What is in this leaflet

 All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking TIXOL against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking Tixol against the benefits expected for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.